K9SKY

 Why Is Grooming a Dog at Home Important?

 Grooming a dog helps their skin and fur stay clean.
 It removes dirt, keeps their nails short, and ensures their ears are clean.
 Dogs also feel better after a nice grooming session.
 According to the American Pet Products Association, over 65 million households in the USA own a dog.
 Many of these dog owners spend more than $75 per visit at the groomer.
-But when you learn to groom a dog home, you save money and make your pet feel safe.
+But when you learn to groom a dog at home, you save money and make your pet feel safe.

 How to Groom a Dog at Home: Step-by-Step